ykasidit/bluez-compassion/README.md

 ----------------------

 - Set device class:
-TODO: re-implement through python-dbus

 Note: This is using deprecated btmgmt which needs root, and doesn't get built in the default settings of new bluez source like 5.45 - and also I don't know how to use it to set the 'service class' yet so only major/minor (last 4 hex digits) will go through.
 And it seems to fail as 'invalid' in many cases too.
+(TODO: re-implement set device class through python-dbus)

 <pre>sudo ./hciconfig -a hci0 class 0x000100</pre>

 - Try power off the Bluetooth adapter: